 My Second Year at ASU

 In the fall semester of my second year, I interned for a boutique social media agency (According to Bbooks) and a local spa that had a podcast (Lovely with Lauren).
-I was living with a roommate near campus and by spring semester, I moved to a studio apartment by myself.
+I was living with a roommate near campus and by the spring semester, I moved to a studio apartment by myself.

 During this time, I also resigned from Sigma Kappa and my executive position with the Vietnamese Student Association.
 At this point, I was no longer part of any school clubs or organizations.
 I spent most of my time working at the nail salon or my internships.
 My spring semester was the first time I only had two major commitments: the nail salon job and school.
 I didn’t have any internships but also started volunteering at Skate After School.